Gataquadrada/SpriteTube/README.md

 #### These are the currently available actions:

+- Party mode (see characters from friends).
 - Upload a new spritesheet.
-- Move the spritesheet (by dragging from outside the preview box).
+- Move the spritesheet (drag and drop).
-- Resize the preview box.
 - Snapshot a frame.
+- Snapshot an icon.
-- Edit a frame (hover frames for buttons).
+- Edit a frame.
-- Delete a frame (hover frames for buttons).
+- Delete a frame.
 - Reorganize frames (drag and drop).
 - Click sprites in the timeline to quickly navigate and preview.
 - Toggle the timeline.
 - Save (replaces your current `frames.json` file, but makes a backup once a day inside the `backups` folder).
 - Preview.

-## Mapping the character by hand

-_First, you are brave._

-- You'll need the `X` and `Y` coordinates, plus the `width` and `height` of each frame, in order to map it correctly (use CSS background-position as reference, top left is `X-0` and `Y-0`);
-- Then, proceed to fill the `frames` array inside the `assets/frames.json` file.

-## Replacing a spritesheet by hand

-Just replace the `assets/character.png` file.

 ## FAQ